Virginia Tech® home

 Soluble Salts (S.Salts) or fertilizer salts are estimated by measuring the electrical conductivity of a 1:2, vol:vol ratio of soil material to distilled water.
 Injury to plants may start at a soluble salts level above 844 ppm when grown in natural soil, especially under dry conditions and to germinating seeds and seedlings.
 Established plants will begin to look wilted and show signs related to drought.
 This test is used primarily for greenhouse, nursery and home garden soils where very high application rates of fertilizer may have led to an excessive buildup of soluble salts.

-The percent Base Saturation is the ratio of the quantity of non-acid generating cations (i.e., the exchangeable bases, Ca, Mg, and K) that occupy the cation exchange (CEC) sites.
+The percent Base Saturation is the ratio of the quantity of non-acid generating cations (i.e., the exchangeable bases, Ca, Mg, and K) to the total cation exchange (CEC) sites.

 The percent Ca, Mg, or K Saturation refers to the relative number of CEC sites that are occupied by that particular nutrient and is a way of evaluating for any gross nutrient imbalance.